Mix together in a large bowl:

 1 ½ Cups Soap Flakes (Ivory Laundry Flakes)

-4 Tablespoons hot water with food coloring (optional)
+4 Tablespoons hot water (add food coloring if you'd like)

 Let your child shape the soap clay into a fun creation.

-You can use this as soap making project.
+You can use this as a soap making project.

-Also, your child can sculpt it some more with a plastic knife to make features.
+Also, your child can sculpt the hardened soap with a plastic knife to make features.

 This is great for kids who still like to taste their work.